-Inter-PAGAN is a one year network of curatorial, artistic or cultural research and exchange between arts and culture organisations from Baltic-Nordic countries, Poland and Scotland.
-Inter-PAGAN aims to develop shared understanding, competence in practice, research & pedagogy about where localised cultural heritage traditions meets contemporary art, music, new media, heritage-craft & politics in Northern Europe.
+Inter-PAGAN was a one year network of curatorial, artistic or cultural research and exchange between arts and culture organisations from Baltic-Nordic countries, Poland and Scotland.
+Inter-PAGAN aimed to develop shared understanding, competence in practice, research & pedagogy about where localised cultural heritage traditions meets contemporary art, music, new media, heritage-craft & politics in Northern Europe.

 Partners, artists and researchers will gather in to share this new knowledge at Nida Art Colony’s 8th Inter-Format Symposium in Lithuania at midsummer 2018.

 The Network is facilitated by Andrew Gryf Paterson (SCO/FI/LV) and Vytautas Michelkevičius (LT) with researchers Jurij Dobriakov (LT) and Jogintė Bučinskaitė (LT).